 • You want a dramatic, cozy effect

-• You balance dark walls with light flooring and fixtures
+• You balance with light flooring and fixtures

-A navy or charcoal bathroom can feel elegant but may need more lighting to prevent a cave-like effect.
+A navy or charcoal bathroom can look elegant, but you’ll need strong lighting to keep it from feeling enclosed.

 Accent Walls and Color Blocking

-Tile halfway up the wall with light tiles, paint above
+• Tile halfway up with light tiles, paint above – lifts the eye upward

 Should You Match Wall Color to Tiles?